 - You create a new vendor in your ERP system that has a certain vendor type associated with it.

-These systems have enough information where the CLM solution can look for triggers and automatically get the data to create a new contract request rather than a user manually creating the contract request.
+These systems have enough information where the CLM software can look for triggers and automatically get the data to create a new contract request rather than a user manually creating the contract request.
 There may be an “Enhance” stage to start the process that makes sure any data or questions required that cannot be provided by the initiating system are provided by the appropriate user.

 Once the required data has been captured throughout the contract request review and approval process, the draft contract can be created by dynamically populating data into the appropriate location of the pre-defined contract templates from the contract request.

-The solution allows you to use a clause library so the contracts can be assembled faster, and you can eliminate deviations from the standard and required legal language.
+CLM software allows you to use a clause library so the contracts can be assembled faster, and you can eliminate deviations from the standard and required legal language.
 Business rules will determine which clauses to use under specific circumstances, and users can add clauses manually throughout the review and approval process.
 Roles-based security will regulate access to certain clauses and templates to ensure users can only do what is within their realm of authority.

 Negotiate – Redline – Approve